Zircon affair: Intervention by BBC management

 The Director-General of the BBC, Alasdair Milne, later wrote that the Secretary of the D-Notice Committee made "remonstration noises" after the Secret Society series was announced at the launch of BBC 2's autumn schedule.
 According to the official history of the D-Notice Committee, the committee's secretary Rear Admiral W. A. Higgins had been prompted solely by the appearance of the series in the BBC's autumn 1986 publicity, and was not himself then aware of the Zircon Project.

 A meeting of the BBC governors was held on 13 November 1986, chaired by Marmaduke Hussey.
 Hussey had been recommended as chairman of the BBC Board of Governors by Conservative government ministers.
 Opposition to Campbell from governors at the meeting came from Daphne Park, the former MI6 operative, who said that Campbell was a "destroyer" who the BBC should never have employed, and the former diplomat Curtis Keeble.
 Hussey subsequently expressed the negative views of the governors to Milne after the meeting.

 Milne met the Director of the Government Communications Headquarters, Peter Marychurch, on 5 December 1986, on the same day that Alan Protheroe, the Assistant Director-General of the BBC, had written to Milne at his home, saying that the Zircon episode should not be transmitted.
 Protheroe was responsible for supervising journalism at the BBC, and was the BBC's member on the D-Notice Committee.
 Protheroe believed that the Zircon episode would damage national security after speaking to the Ministry of Defence.

 Initial cuts of all six programmes in the series were then viewed by Milne, who later showed the series to the governors.
 The governors subsequently felt that, barring a few changes, the series would be suitable for broadcast, except for the Zircon episode.
 However, not all governors were as opposed to the episode as Protheroe was.
-The governors held two further meeting before Christmas 1986, at which Milne was "hounded unpleasantly over Secret Society".
+The governors held two further meetings before Christmas 1986, at which Milne was "hounded unpleasantly over Secret Society".
 Milne finally made a decision not to broadcast the Zircon episode during the Christmas holiday.